aliyun/terraform-provider-alicloud/website/docs/r/cas_certificate.html.markdown

 The following arguments are supported:

-* `name` - (Required) Name of the domain.
+* `name` - (Required, ForcesNew) Name of the Certificate.
 This name without suffix can have a string of 1 to 63 characters, must contain only alphanumeric characters or "-", and must not begin or end with "-", and "-" must not in the 3th and 4th character positions at the same time.
 Suffix `.sh` and `.tel` are not supported.
-* `cert` - (Required) Cert of the Certificate in which the Certificate will add.
+* `cert` - (Required, ForcesNew) Cert of the Certificate in which the Certificate will add.
-* `key` - (Required) Key of the Certificate in which the Certificate will add.
+* `key` - (Required, ForcesNew) Key of the Certificate in which the Certificate will add.
 If not supplied.

 ## Attributes Reference